Your search

 -

-Describes the extensive surveillance of the Canadian Union of Postal Workers (CUPW) by the RCMP and CSIS in the later 20th century, and CUPW's efforts under the Access to Information Act and through the courts to obtain documentation of the spying.
-Also discusses the Canadian Labour Congress resolution of 1996 that called for the disbandment of CSIS.
+Discusses the extensive surveillance of the Canadian Union of Postal Workers by the RCMP and the Canadian Security Intelligence Service from the 1960s-80s, and the union's efforts under the Access to Information Act as well as court challenges to obtain documentation of it.
+Also discusses the Canadian Labour Congress's 1996 resolution that called for the disbandment of the security service.

 -